arcxp-ce-support/Fusion-Training-User-Stories/README.md

     export default ApesterView;

-4. Now let's add the methods `onChange` on the input, `onClick` on the submit button, a `useEffect` and let's create a hook called mediaId and its method setMediaId which we will use to reference the Apester mediaId that we want to search for.
+4. In a useEffect hook let's write the code to get the selected mediaId of the embed as well as some of the config values.
+The Apester documentation says that in order to embed Apester, a div with the data-media-id is required.

     ```